Bayesian Calibration for Large-Scale Fluid Structure Interaction Problems Under Embedded/Immersed Boundary Framework: Conclusion

 This paper presents a general Bayesian calibration framework for FSI problems based on unscented Kalman inversion.
 It is attractive for at least four reasons: i) It is non-intrusive and derivative-free; ii) It is robust for chaotic inverse problems with noisy observations; iii) It provides uncertainty information; iv) It is embarrassingly parallel.
 It is well-adapted to parameter/field estimation problems for any large complex computational models given as a black box.
 There are numerous directions for future improvements:

 \begin{itemize} \item At each iteration, UKI requires solving the forward problem $2N_\theta+1$ times.
 Although these forward solver evaluations are embarrassingly parallel, the computational cost might be intractable when the number of parameters $N_{\theta}$ is large or the forward evaluation is expensive.
-Low-resolution reduced-order model has been applied to accelerate the UKI iteration in the work of Huang \textit{et al.}~\cite{UKI2}.
-The use of other reduced-order models, including but not limit to neural network surrogate models~\cite{raissi2019physics,huang2020learning,xu2021learning,jimenez2019fatigue,kovachki2021multiscale}, projection-based reduced order models~\cite{dowell2001modeling,lieu2006reduced, balajewicz2014reduction,xiao2016non,taira2017modal}, and Kernel-based surrogate models~\cite{quinonero2005unifying,hofmann2008kernel,hamzi2021data}, is worth exploring in the future. \item For the damage detection problem in Subsection~\ref{ssec:damage}, the sensors are uniformly located on the airfoil.
+The use of reduced-order models, including but not limit to neural network surrogate models~\cite{raissi2019physics,huang2020learning,xu2021learning,jimenez2019fatigue,kovachki2021multiscale}, projection-based reduced order models~\cite{dowell2001modeling,lieu2006reduced, balajewicz2014reduction,xiao2016non,taira2017modal}, and Kernel-based surrogate models~\cite{quinonero2005unifying,hofmann2008kernel,hamzi2021data}, is worth exploring in the future. \item For the damage detection problem in Subsection~\ref{ssec:damage}, the sensors are uniformly located on the aircraft wing.
 Optimal sensor placement~\cite{worden2001optimal,meo2005optimal,manohar2018data}, which potentially makes data collection more efficient and makes the algorithm converge faster, is worth further investigation.
 And more realistic damage and fracture models~\cite{moes1999finite,zhan2017discontinuous,zhan2018new} will be considered in the future. \item For Bayesian calibration problems with time-series data studied in the present work, other Kalman methodology~(e.g. Kalman smoother~\cite{evensen2000ensemble,bocquet2014iterative,spratt2021characterizing}) will be applied and studied in the future. \end{itemize}